pyomeca/bioptim/README.md

 CVODES is the one with the least options, since it is not in-house implemented.

 The accepted values are:
+- For Direct multiple shooting:
 	- RK1: Runge-Kutta of the 1st order also known as Forward Euler
 	- RK2: Runge-Kutta of the 2nd order also known as Midpoint Euler
 	- RK4: Runge-Kutta of the 4th order
 	- RK8: Runge-Kutta of the 8th order
-- IRK: Implicit runge-Kutta
+	- IRK: Implicit runge-Kutta (Legendre and Radau, from 0th to 9th order)
 	- CVODES: cvodes solver
+- For Direct collocation:
+	- COLLOCATION: Legendre and Radau, from 0th to 9th order

 ### Enum: Solver
 The nonlinear solver to solve the whole ocp.